Extending

 Add a line containing the word "rotate" to the brush's data file.

-Animated Directional or Rotating Brushes
+Animated Directional, Rotating, or Chaotic Brushes

 For directional brushes, lay the brush out so that each 3x3 set of directional shapes are laid out across a wide PNG image.
 For example, if the brush is 30x30 and there are 5 frames, it would be 450x90.
 (The leftmost 150x90 pixels of the image represent the 9 direction shapes for the first frame, for example.)